Worker center: Networks

 In August 2006, NDLON announced a new partnership with the AFL–CIO: "The AFL–CIO and NDLON will work together for state and local enforcement of rights as well as the development of new protections in areas including wage and hour laws, health and safety regulations, immigrants' rights and employee misclassification.
 They will also work together for comprehensive immigration reform that supports workplace rights and includes a path to citizenship and political equality for immigrant workers – and against punitive, anti-immigrant, anti-worker legislation."

-This partnership stemmed from the AFL–CIO's decision to embrace immigrant workers, a change from the federation's policies in the 1980s and 1990s.
+Interfaith Worker Justice (IWJ) was a network which connected 34 worker centers with strong ties to religious communities.
+This network close din 2021.